Think you’ve tasted everything China has to offer? This Yunnan food guide highlights the province’s unique cuisine that you can’t miss.

 When you think of Chinese cuisine, the usuals always come to mind — xiaolongbao (soup-filled dumplings), Beijing’s peking duck, zhajiangmian (pork noodles with vegetables).
 All yummy dishes no doubt, but perhaps a lil too familiar.

 Now, have you ever heard of yak ice cream?
 Naxi blood sausage (it’s anything but nasty, trust)?
 How about cross-bridge rice noodles?
-These Yunnan dishes may sound exotic but they’re hugely popular in the province, and you won’t find anywhere else in China to get an authentic taste of them.
+These Yunnan dishes may sound exotic but they’re hugely popular in the province — plus you won’t find authentic versions of them anywhere else in China!

 If you ask me, Yunnan’s food is right up there together with the province’s breathtaking landscapes, ethnic diversity and rich culture.
 Hopefully this Yunnan food guide will convince you to give it a visit. ✌🏼